Who Is This Credit Card Best For?

-- Generous earning structure and sign-up bonus: Unlike some airline credit cards that offer 2 miles per $1 spent only on airline purchases, this card offers double miles at restaurants, gas stations, and office supply stores, as well as when you charge eligible local transit and commuting costs.
-As a new cardholder, you can also score a sign-up bonus worth more than $2,000 if you meet the spending requirement in the first three months.
+- Lots of ways to earn miles: Unlike some airline credit cards that offer 2 miles per $1 spent only on airline purchases, this card offers double miles at restaurants, gas stations, and office supply stores, as well as when you charge eligible local transit and commuting costs.

-- Valuable miles: United’s miles are worth an average 2.16 cents when redeemed for flights, more than those of any other major U.S. airline researched by The Balance.
+- Valuable miles: United’s miles are worth an average 1.98 cents when redeemed for flights, more than all but one major U.S. airline (American Airlines) we researched.

 Earning Points & Rewards

 You’ll earn 2 miles per $1 spent with the airline, at restaurants, gas stations, and office supply stores, as well as on local transit and commuting costs.
 You’ll get 1 mile per $1 spent on everything else you buy.
 Plus, there is a 5,000-mile anniversary bonus if you have a personal United credit card.

 Wi-Fi, in-flight meals and beverages, airfare, and other United purchases all earn at the 2 mile per $1 rate.